Mandryl/bolt-example/README.md

 In addition, [dotenv](https://github.com/motdotla/dotenv) is used in the backend.

-You can also set environment variables by adding a .env file directly under the `/src` folder.
+You can also set environment variables by adding a .env file directly under the project root folder.

 ### Appendix: Slack app manifests